google/nerfactor/nerfactor/README.md

     ```
    Check the quality of this NeRF geometry by inspecting the visualization HTML
    for the alpha and normal maps.
 You might need to re-run this with another
-   random initialization if the estimated NeRF geometry is too off.
+   learning rate if the estimated NeRF geometry is too off.

 1. Compute geometry buffers for all views by querying the trained NeRF:
     ```bash